mumuki/mumuki-qsim-runner/README.md

 * **Output configurations** are used to specify which fields will be shown at the end of program.

-In the example given below the program sets `R0 = AAAA` and `0001 = BBBB`, and expects that its final value is `FFFF`.
+In the example given below the program sets `R0 = AAAA` and `0001 = BBBB`, and expects that `R0` final value is `FFFF`.
 Records, flags, special records and memory addresses can be set.

 ~~~javascript
 test1 = {